Photo: Benleigh Workshop

 Via the web we see people making connections, regardless of distance.
 Likewise, ecotourism’s success lies with its cooperation among chief players — travelers, travel agencies, conservation groups and government offices.
 In many ways, the web and ecotourism are evolving together — providing information and ways of active participation to people around the globe.

 Communication needs to be improved, among conservationists and tourism leaders within regional and international spheres.
-Ecotourism is not just a niche or a fad, but a model of where all tourism must progress.
+Responsible, conscious, ecotourism is not just a niche or a fad, but a model of where all travel ought to progress.
 The chief question — how do we get there?

 I can’t say whether it’s because we’re beginning a new century, or because global communication has expanded exponentially in the last generation, or whether environmental awareness has matured, but what is emerging tends toward a union of common interests.

 Via the web, we relate to each other by affinity as well as vicinity.
-And when we do travel — across town or to the ends of the world — we simply need the right information at the right time to make our journeys successful.
+And when we do travel — across town or to the ends of the world — we simply need the right information at the right time to make our journeys successful for ourselves and others.